timm167/timm167/README.md

 # Hi, I'm Tim Charteris!

 I’m a Software Developer in training in full-stack development through the Learning People.
-I have over two years of professional work experience outside of Software Development and around 6 months of experience in Software Development.

 Currently, I am looking for work and actively improving my skills.
 My areas of expertise include **React**, **Python**, **JavaScript**, and **Flask**.
 Feel free to check out my Projects and reach out if you’re interested in discussing!

+Currently based in Newcastle.

 Request my CV for more details!